exercism/problem-specifications/exercises/protein-translation/description.md

 Translate RNA sequences into proteins.

-RNA can be broken into three nucleotide sequences called codons, and then translated to a polypeptide like so:
+RNA can be broken into three nucleotide sequences called codons, and then translated to a protein like so:

 RNA: `"AUGUUUUCU"` => translates to

 Codons: `"AUG", "UUU", "UCU"`
-=> which become a polypeptide with the following sequence =>
+=> which become a protein with the following sequence =>

 Protein: `"Methionine", "Phenylalanine", "Serine"`